Oil Painting Project: How to Paint Strawberry Shortcake

 In the online class "How to Paint Strawberry Shortcake" you paint step-by-step a strawberry shortcake....and the best part....

 This decadent summer treat is a big winner in our house with whipped cream and powdered sugar.
 But you know what is even sweeter?
 Painting it!
 No calories and all the yummy goodness!

 Problem: You Keep Making a Pink Mess (this will solve it!)

 Every oil painting has a challenge, whether it is the composition, technique, or color.
 In this week's oil painting tutorial, the challenge is patience.
 If you do not want a pink mess, you must:

 - paint in layers, which means you have to let the previous layer dry.

 - then use a glazing oil painting technique and

 - use the oil painting technique called scumbling.

-If you painted the Chocolate Cake painting, you already know a bit about scumbling and glazing (if you missed it, click here).
-Well, there is power in repetition, the more you practice it, the more you’ll begin to recognize when will be a good time to use it.
-And once you gain that wisdom of when to use the techniques, you’ll be able to see yourself paint the painting 3 steps ahead of where you are right now.
-Learn – Paint – Repeat
+If you painted the Chocolate Cake painting, you already know a bit about scumbling and glazing (Members, you'll find the full video in the Mini Painting Courses section of "My Library").
+Well, there is power in repetition, the more you practice it, the more you'll begin to recognize when will be a good time to use it.
+And once you gain that wisdom of when to use the techniques, you'll be able to see yourself paint the painting 3 steps ahead of where you are right now.
+Learn - Paint - Repeat

 Check out the following short clip